FIELD MANUAL · ED. 01

 > 7.5Severe multi-element lockoutPlant arrests growth

-The fastest diagnostic: measure reservoir pH and compare to the band above.
-Multiple coexisting symptoms with EC at target almost always trace to pH [OSU-NUT-01].
+The fastest diagnostic: measure reservoir pH and compare to the band.
+Multiple coexisting symptoms with EC at target almost always trace to pH.
+[OSU-NUT-01]

-1. Measure pH and pinpoint the drift direction.
+1. Measure pH and pinpoint the drift direction (high or low?).

 3. Replace 50% of reservoir if pH has been out of band more than 48 hours — precipitated salts will not redissolve immediately even after pH correction.